-Figure 4 shows noticeably different damage sequences for the same amount of strain.
-The lines and green area outside the fiber is the damaged cohesive zones between the elements.
-For Figure 4, the the undamaged matrix elements have been hidden to better show these damaged areas.
+Figure 4 shows noticeably different damage patterns for the same amount of strain.
+The lines and green areas outside the fiber are the damaged cohesive zones between the elements.
+In Figure 4, the undamaged matrix elements have been hidden to better show these damaged areas.
 While the damage is relatively in the same area, the damage patterns are different.
-The strucuted damage pattern shows parallel but unconnected cracks.
+The structured mesh damage pattern shows parallel but unconnected cracks.
 The unstructured mesh shows one large crack with multiple, partially connected matrix cracks, which we believe is more realistic.
-This leads us to believe that the arrangement of elements may have a larger effect on the models that originally anticipated.
+This leads us to believe that the arrangement of elements may have a larger effect on the models than originally anticipated.
 It appears that the structured mesh with quadrilateral elements is not allowing a similar pattern of damage that is allowed by triangular elements of the unstructured mesh.
-It is unclear at this point if the element shape is the source of error, or if the element type attributes to this discrepancy as well, and further study of this behavior is needed for a certain conclusion.
+It is unclear at this point if the element shape is the source of the differences, or if the element type contributes to this discrepancy as well, and further study of this behavior is needed for a definitive conclusion.

 CONCLUSIONS/ANALYSIS TO DATE

 The cohesive zone model was found to have a dependence on the mesh being used for the analysis.
-We found that higher refined meshes have a larger discrepancy between the two types of meshes studied, which was not hypothesized.
-We believe that the element shape could be playing a major role in the behavior of the models and the propagation of damage, impacting the results.
-Therefore, the accuracy of the models cannot be verified until this dependency is further studied.
+We found that higher refined meshes have a larger discrepancy between the two types of meshes studied, which was surprising.
+We believe that the element shape could be playing a major role in the propagation of damage.

 WORK FORECAST AND PLANS Collin Blake is planning to be at AFRL as an intern this summer.
-This will be an ideal opportunity for collaboration.
-In addition to the great educational opportunity for Collin, I expect our efforts in the fall to be guided by the interaction this summer.
-My personal efforts during the summer will focus on remote advising, collaboration with AFRL researchers, and developing strategic plans for the next quarter.
+This will be an ideal opportunity for continued collaboration.